Russia Facts for Kids

 Timezones in Russia

-Did you know that the geographical distance between Russia and the USA is very small.
+Did you know that there is a region in Russia, where the geographical distance between Russia and the USA is very small.
 The Bering Strait separates Russia from the USA and the North American continent.
-The two countries are just 82 km/ 51 miles apart!
+There the two countries are just 82 km/ 51 miles apart!

 A flight to Moscow takes almost 4 hours from London/England and 9 hours from New York/USA.

-- St Petersburg: This port city on the Baltic Sea is the second largest city in the country.
-It is home to the fabulous Hermitage museum and the Winterpalace, previously home of the Russian tzars and emperors.
+- Saint Petersburg: This port city on the Baltic Sea is the second largest city in the country with more than five million inhabitants.
+The city is known as the largest northernmost city with over one million inhabitants.
+The Neva river flows through Saint Petersburg, that formerly was also referred to as Petrograd or Leningrad in the last century.
+Founded by Peter the Great in 1703, the city is home to the world renowned Hermitage museum of art and the Winterpalace, previously home of the Russian tzars and emperors.

 - Experience the 'White Nights' which are for about two weeks from mid of June.
 Then the sun will not set in St Petersburg and there will be daylight for 24 hours!